Video of the Day

 LIVESTRONG.com's MyPlate app helps you track your daily calories, workouts and goals on your iPhone or Android.
 It also houses meal plans and a supportive community to cheer you on.

 This type of self-monitoring is proven to help with weight loss.
-Case in point: A February 2019 study in JMIR mHealth and uHealth found that overweight or obese individuals who used an app to monitor diet and/or weight for 12 weeks lost a significant amount of weight and were able to keep it off long-term.
+Case in point: A February 2019 study in JMIR mHealth and uHealth found that people who have overweight or obesity who used an app to monitor diet and/or weight for 12 weeks lost a significant amount of weight and were able to keep it off long-term.

 2. Visit a Virtual Gym